-In my tribe (BITS IT) we are currently experimenting with distributing leadership and amplifying self management.
-We are iterating on Spotifys organisational model because it is creating tension for us.
+In my tribe (BITS IT) we are currently experimenting with distributing leadership and amplifying self-management.
+We are iterating on Spotifys organizational model because it is creating tension for us.
 I’m going to share more about this experiment later this year.

-An important part in amplifying self management is to change how we conduct 1:1s.
-Just before we started our experiment we read Esther Derbys article about conducting 1:1s with self organising teams and we then had a conversation about how we should conduct 1:1s.
+An important part in amplifying self-management is to change how we conduct 1:1s.
+Just before we started our experiment we read Esther Derbys article about conducting 1:1s with self organizing teams and we then had a conversation about how we should conduct 1:1s.

 I was asked to share some 1:1 tips and guidelines for people who are new to them, and I thought I’d share them here too.
 I hope they bring value to you!